 Social development and community development are critical to all the three pillars of sustainable development.
 At Mahindra Lifespaces, we contribute to social and community development through education and skill development programs, provide community health services and preserve local environment.
-Our total CSR expenditure this year amounted to INR 20.84 million, with focus on three major areas.
+Our total CSR expenditure this year amounts to INR 20.84 million, focus on three major

 We have a CSR policy in place to guide us on the implementation of our initiatives.
 CSR initiatives are driven by our CSR implementation structure comprising the Sector CSR council, the Sector CSR team, and the Business ESOP champions for MLDL, MWC Jaipur, and MWC Chennai.
-Sector CSR council reviews the initiatives identified by Sector CSR team, and the Business ESOP Champions.
+Sector CSR council reviews the initiatives identified Sector CSR tea, and the Business ESOP Champions.
 This year, we reconstituted our Sector CSR Council.
-We also consider community feedback to modify the projects. initiatives.
-In all aspects we ranked an average 4 out of 5, while for climate action and supply chain, we were ranked 3 - indicating need for deeper engagement with the value chain partners.
+We also consider community feedback to modify the projects.